mantil-io/example-todo/README.md

 ## Deploying the application

 Note: If this is the first time you are using Mantil you will firstly need to install Mantil Node on your AWS account.
-For detailed instructions please follow these simple, one-step setup [instructions](https://github.com/mantil-io/mantil/blob/master/docs/getting_started.md#setup)
+For detailed instructions please follow the [one-step setup](https://github.com/mantil-io/mantil/blob/master/docs/getting_started.md#setup)
 ```
 mantil aws install
 ```